Dentbird OpenAPI Documentation

 ID Token

-: The nonce value passed by the client during the authentication requestaud
+nonce: The nonce value passed by the client during the authentication requestaud: Token target (client ID)exp: Token expiration timeiat: Token issuance timeiss: Token issuer

 Access Token